Devika535/my-portfolio/README.md

 -Skills
 -Certifications
 -Contact
-feel free to explore and connect!
+feel free to explore and contact!